MSc Chemical Engineering

 - Chemical Product Engineering:

-Chemical Process Engineering involves the design and synthesis of products ranging from pharmaceuticals to construction materials.
+Chemical Product Engineering involves the design and synthesis of products ranging from pharmaceuticals to construction materials.

 - Process Engineering: